 To view a pdf of this Roll of Honour (6.7 Mb) Click here.

 You will need a pdf viewer to open it.

 Crich Parish consists of the villages of Crich, Whatstandwell and Fritchley.
 It also includes the 'hamlets' of Crich Carr, Wheatcroft, Wakebridge, Coddington, Bullbridge, Moorwood Moor and Plaistow Green.
 Some of the people involved lived outside the parish but had strong connections with Crich Parish and have been included in the records.

 These records commemorate all those who served in the 1914–1918 War.
 Some of the men returned whilst others lost their lives in the conflict.
 Many of the men returned wounded, ill or mentally damaged.

 Also included are the men from Lea Mills who served in the Great War.
 Some of these men were from the parish but many were from nearby villages and hamlets.
 Lea Mills was a major employer of the men and women of the Crich area

 This is work in progress.
 Please feel free to contact us and add further information or add corrections.
 It is hoped to complete it during the 2014–2018 centenary of WW1.

-This website is complementary to three others concerned with news, events, history and heritage of the Crich area –
+This website is complementary to the crichparish site which is concerned with news, events, history and heritage of the Crich area –